deleteprod/reactionary-tale/README.md

 Grab it here - https://github.com/Schniz/fnm

 Example commands:

-fnm list-remote (see all remote versions of node available)
+See all remote versions of node available:

+    fnm list-remote

+Install a particular version of Node:

     fnm install XX.yy (where X and Y are major and minor versions)